How We Identify High Ability Students

-Parent Letters-Letters will be sent to the parents of the newly identified students in April.
-Letters were sent to the parents of the newly identified high ability students on April 1, 2022.
 A small amount of students will be tested after spring break.
 If any of these students qualify for high ability, the parents will be notified.

 Placement of high ability students in elementary schools-High Ability Cluster Grouping Model with a Mixed Ability Class

 Definition: All high ability students are clustered in one classroom per grade and the subjects are differentiated.
 In some of our schools, there are cluster groups in two classes if the number of identified students is high.